sboesebeck/morphium/Morphium Documentation.md

 morphium.getDriver().setTransactionContext(ctx);
 ```

-__Caveat__: mongodb does not support nested transactions (yet), so you will get an `Exception` when trying to start another transaction in the same thread.
+__Caveat__: mongoDB does not support nested transactions (yet), so you will get an `Exception` when trying to start another transaction in the same thread.

 ## Listeners in _Morphium_
 there are a lot of listeners in _Morphium_ that help you get informed about what is going on in the system.
 Some of which also might help you, to adapt behaviour according to your needs:

 ### ReplicasetStatusListener
 _Morphium_ is monitoring the status of the replicaset it is connected to (default is every 5s, but can be changed in MorphiumConfigs setting `replicaSetMonitoringTimeout`).
 You can get this information on demand, by calling `morphium.getReplicasetStatus()`.
 But you can also be informed whenever there is a change in the cluster by implementing the interface (since _Morphium_ V4.2):